How Do I Find Jobs in My Area?

 Check out job search engines.
 While job search engines will list jobs available nearly everywhere, you can do a search for jobs just in your local area.
 Try using your favorite online job search engine or job board's "Advanced Search" function to specify the zip code and/or mile radius you're willing to consider.
 You can try a large job search engine like Indeed.com, or check out a niche job site that fits your specific industry.

+Visit local job search sites.
+There are websites that specifically target the local job market.
+Sites like Craigslist, Geebo, and Jobing, focus on jobs listed for specific geographic locations.
 Check them out to find listings that may not be posted on national job boards.

 Check out company websites.
 If you know what company you want to work for, check out the company website to see if they have any job listings in your area.
 Bigger companies tend to allow users to search for openings by geographic location.